medienhaus/medienhaus-frontend/src/assets/data/support/support_en.md

 **medienhaus/** is a project initiated by students, teachers and colleagues with the effort to create an easy to use, free and open-source, privacy and security focused solution for the solution for the online enhancement of the university.

 We’d like to create a responsible tool for remote education using existing services that do not exploit the user and their data. **medienhaus/** includes:

 - a space to **communicate**
 - **meet** face to face
 - **present** to each other
 - **study** together

 **medienhaus/** uses rooms as an extension for chats and talks, quick face to face meetings, presentations with groups of people, collaborative real time writing and documentation and a solution for streaming online.
+For a Introduction to medienhaus/ you can watch [this video](https://medienhaus.udk-berlin.de/kino).

 ## I was told to join a room on **medienhaus/** … how do I do that?

-If you are invited to a public room, let’s say by a teacher for an upcoming course, you can find the room in the `explore` tab.
-Invitations to privat rooms can be found at the left side of the screen in the classroom in the navigation column.
+If you are invited to a public room, let’s say by a teacher for an upcoming course, you can find the room in the `[explore](https://medienhaus.udk-berlin.de/explore)` tab.
+Invitations to privat rooms can be found at the left side of the screen in the [classroom](https://medienhaus.udk-berlin.de/classroom) in the navigation column.

 ## I don’t know my password and/or username!

 The password and username is the same you use for logging in to your UdK mail account.
 This integration unifies the login credentials and allows us to identify you as a part of the UdK, whether you are a student, teacher or associate.
+Regarding password safety: use a password manager and/or read [this](https://www.nist.gov/blogs/taking-measure/easy-ways-build-better-p5w0rd).

 ## I need a chatroom for something.
 How can I create one?

 You need to know that there are two kinds of chatrooms: public and private.
 You can freely create private rooms and personally invite your friends, colleagues or other people in the network.
 This group is only visible by the people who have access.

-Public rooms on the other hand are, like the name suggest, public visible and can be seen in the `explore` tab.
+Public rooms on the other hand are, like the name suggest, public visible and can be seen in the `[explore](https://medienhaus.udk-berlin.de/explore)` tab.
 Public rooms should only be created if a strong incentive is given, that access to the information in these rooms should be publicly available.

 For most cases private rooms are sufficient, which is why we regulate the creation of public rooms.
-If you still think you need a publicly available room you can request one here.
+If you still think you need a publicly available room you can request one [here](https://medienhaus.udk-berlin.de/request).

 To create a private room find the `+` button on the left side in the navigation column besides “Rooms”.
 Give it a name and a topic.

 You now created a room where you can invite people to join the conversation by clicking on the name on the top and then “Person”.
 Search for the name and press “invite” … et voilà!

+[Here](https://medienhaus.udk-berlin.de/kino) is a video on the topic of private and public rooms

 ## I’d like to invite someone who is not yet in **medienhaus/** … does that work?